A Place to Celebrate Tompkins History & Culture

-The Tompkins Center for History and Culture will serve as a community hub that celebrates our rich history, heritage, and culture, inviting participation and engagement from both county residents and visitors to our community, a place like no other in upstate New York.
+The Tompkins Center for History and Culture serves as a community hub that celebrates our rich history, heritage, and culture, inviting participation and engagement from both county residents and visitors to our community, a place like no other in upstate New York.

 See more photos here.
 Also, learn more about our building's history here.